Bitchcraft (American Horror Story)

-"Bitchcraft" is the premiere episode of the third season of the anthology television series American Horror Story, which premiered on October 9, 2013 on the cable network FX.
+"Bitchcraft" is the premiere episode of the third season of the anthology television series American Horror Story, which premiered on October 9, 2013, on the cable network FX.
 The episode title is a portmanteau of the words bitch and witchcraft.

 This episode was nominated for Primetime Emmy Awards for Outstanding Costumes for a Miniseries, Movie or a Special and Outstanding Writing for a Miniseries, Movie or a Dramatic Special.

 The episode introduces a group of four young witches who are given instruction in how to use their powers at a boarding school in New Orleans run by Cordelia Foxx (Sarah Paulson).
 Flashbacks tell the story of the cruel Delphine LaLaurie (Kathy Bates), a 19th-century New Orleans socialite who mutilated slaves as a part of her rituals for everlasting life.
 In the contemporary storyline, the world's most powerful witch and Foxx's mother Fiona Goode (Jessica Lange) excavates LaLaurie in order to learn her secrets.
 Angela Bassett and Gabourey Sidibe guest star as Marie Laveau and Queenie, respectively.

 "Bitchcraft" held the highest ratings of any episode of American Horror Story, before it was surpassed a year later by the fourth-season premiere episode "Monsters Among Us".
 This episode is rated TV-MA (LSV).

 Plot

 1834

-Wealthy socialite Madame Delphine LaLaurie holds an extravagant soiree in her mansion.
-Afterwards Delphine washes her face with human blood harvested from her slaves as a beauty treatment.
-She discovers her daughter had sex with Bastien, a slave.
-Delphine has a bull's head put over Bastien's head, resembling the Minotaur.
+Wealthy New Orleans socialite Madame Delphine LaLaurie washes her face with human blood harvested from her slaves as a beauty treatment.
+After discovering her daughter had sex with Bastien, a slave, LaLaurie has a bull's head put over Bastien's head, resembling the Minotaur.

+As revenge, voodoo priestess and Bastien's lover Marie Laveau tricks LaLaurie into drinking a false love potion that makes her collapse.